-"By developing new biosensor hardware enabling passive and minimally obtrusive sensing, as well as bioelectronic intervention we aim to deploy technology that provides new insights to ultimately improve the lives of people living with dementia."
+"By developing new devices enabling passive and minimally obtrusive sensing, as well as bioelectronic intervention we aim to deploy technology that provides new insights to ultimately improve the lives of people living with dementia."
 Timothy Constandinou

 UK DRI Group Leader

-Timothy Constandinou is Professor of Bioelectronics at Imperial College London, Director of the Next Generation Neural Interfaces (NGNI) Lab, is Deputy Director of the Centre for Bio-inspired Technology and Reader in Neural Microsystems at Imperial College London.
+Timothy Constandinou is Professor of Bioelectronics at Imperial College London, Director of the Next Generation Neural Interfaces (NGNI) Lab and Head of the Circuits & Systems (CAS) Research Group at Imperial College London.
 Obtaining his PhD in Electronic Engineering in 2005, he went on to specialise in medical device technology for brain disorders.
-As a Group Leader at the UK DRI Care Research & Technology Centre based at Imperial, Timothy will lead an exciting programme of developing unobtrusive radar biosensors, in-ear hearables, and research platforms to empower next generation dementia care.
+As a Group Leader at the UK DRI Care Research & Technology Centre based at Imperial, Timothy leads an exciting programme of developing unobtrusive radar sensors, in-ear hearables, and implantable devices to empower next generation dementia care and research.

 1. At a glance

-Developing new devices for home monitoring aimed at helping people living with dementia
+Developing new devices for home monitoring and intervention aimed at helping people living with dementia

 Professor Timothy Constandinou and his team are developing novel bioelectronic systems that will enable continuous, minimally obtrusive monitoring and new interventions to improve outcomes in people living with dementia (PLWD).
 The scope of this programme encompasses the full breadth of biomedical device technologies that sense human physiology and behaviour and provide the opportunity to intervene.
 These include wearable, implantable and remote sensing technologies capturing physiological, behavioural and environmental parameters.
 Devices can intervene using a direct interface to the human body, or remotely through an external device, carer, or clinician.